carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 rasters, including Coordinate Reference Systems, no data values, and resolution.
 We will also explore missing and bad data values as stored in a raster and how Python handles these elements.

-We will use three packages in this episode to work with raster data - `rasterio` for reading and writing rasters, `scipy` for descriptive statistics, and `earthpy.plot` for plotting.
+We will use four packages in this episode to work with raster data - `rasterio` for reading and writing rasters, `scipy` for descriptive statistics, `numpy` for masking raster data and `earthpy.plot` for plotting.
+We will also use `matplotlib` to improve the aesthetics of our plot.
 Make sure that you have these packages installed and imported.

 ~~~
 import rasterio
+import scipy.stats
+import numpy
 import earthpy.plot
+import matplotlib.pyplot as plt
 ~~~
 {: .language-python}